 3.4.1.
-L4 end plate with Double Diamond Lattice Implant
+L4 end plate with double diamond lattice implant

 The load is transferred from the lumbar (L4) to the implant through the L4 endplate.
-Figure 10 displays the Von Mises stress on the L4 end plate using a BCC lattice constructed implant.
-The investigation reveals that the minimum Von Misses stress is 11.23 MPa in the case of FL with PEEK, but the maximum stress reaches 19 MPa in the case of LB with Ti-6Al-4V.
+In Figure 10, the von Mises stress on the L4 end plate using a DD lattice constructed implant is displayed.
+The investigation reveals that the minimum von Misses stress is 11.23 MPa in the case of FL with PEEK, but the maximum stress reaches 19 MPa in the case of LB with Ti-6Al-4V.